 There’s a pretty common question I see from lots of new up and coming DJs.
-They see the cue button in their new DJ software or on their controller and wonder what it does.
+They see the cue button in their new DJ controller or on their software and wonder what it does.
 This great option is universally available, whether it’s in Traktor, Virtual DJ, even on CDJs.
 Learning how to use it right will improve your performances and recordings.
 There are actually a few cue buttons to worry about.
 Each one has a different usage.
 There’s the monitor cue, hot cue, and track cue location.

 What Is A Headphone Cue

 The first cue type I want to get into is the mixer, monitor or headphone cue.
 This cue essentially allows the chosen track to be played in your monitor headphones.
 If you use the headphone cue anything you play on this channel will be privately played to you and not sent out to the actual mix being played in your performance.
 This allows you to “cue” up the next song and match beats without worrying interrupting the rhythm of your show.
 You can easily find starting beats, timing, and key.
 This cue is usually near your faders, gain, EQ filters, etc. It’s part of the mixer and channel sound controls portion of your deck.